amarnanimansi04/schedcheck/README.md

 | Evening | Worker 2       |
 | Night   | Worker 1       |

-**Utilization: 75%** — 3 of 4 workers assigned, 1 unassigned (mathematically correct given 3 shifts).
+**Utilization: 75%** — 3 of 4 workers assigned, 1 unassigned (correct given 3 shifts).

-If a schedule is impossible, the system explains why rather than silently failing.
+If a schedule is infeasible, the system explains the conflict rather than silently failing.

 ---

 ## Motivation

-Scheduling problems are everywhere — hospital staffing, retail shifts, warehouse operations.
-Formulating these as optimization problems traditionally requires manual constraint modeling, which is inaccessible to most users.
+Scheduling problems appear in many real-world settings such as hospital staffing, workforce shift planning, warehouse operations, and academic timetabling.

+These schedules are often created manually using spreadsheets, making it difficult to balance worker distribution and satisfy constraints like shift coverage or rest requirements.

-SchedCheck explores whether a language model can bridge that gap: translating natural language descriptions into structured constraint models, making scheduling tools usable without technical expertise.
+SchedCheck explores whether natural-language descriptions can be translated into structured constraint optimization models that automatically generate feasible schedules.

 ---